maivina/hashmonic_portable/README.md

 ## Installation and Usage

-1. **Download the Suite:** On the right side of the GitHub repository page, click on **Releases** and download the `hashmonic_portable.zip` file.
+1. **Download the Suite:** On the right side of the GitHub repository page, click on **Releases** and download the `hashmonic_portable.7z` file.
 Extract the folder anywhere on your computer.
 2. **Initialize Auto-Repair:** Double-click `Fix_Shortcut_Path.bat`.
 This will sync the shortcut to your current directory and launch the tool safely.
 3. **Standard Launch:** For future use, simply double-click the `Launch Tool.lnk` shortcut.